iffy/electron-updater-example/README.md

 - [Complete electron-updater HTTP example](https://gist.github.com/iffy/0ff845e8e3f59dbe7eaf2bf24443f104)
 - [Complete electron-updater from gitlab.com private repo example](https://gist.github.com/Slauta/5b2bcf9fa1f6f6a9443aa6b447bcae05)

-**NOTE:** If you want to run through this whole process, you will need to fork this repo on GitHub and replace all instances of `iffy` with your GitHub username before doing the following steps.
+**NOTE:** If you want to run through this whole process, either fork this repo or [start your own from a template](https://github.com/iffy/electron-updater-example/generate).
+Then replace all instances of `iffy` with your GitHub username before doing the following steps.

 1. For macOS, you will need a code-signing certificate.